vituri/awesome-julia/README.md

 # awesome-julia
-A curated list of Julia packages, resources, books and so on
+A curated list of Julia packages, resources, books and so on.

+---THIS IS A WORK IN PROGRESS!
+PLEASE CONTRIBUTE--- For now I've just merged all files from https://github.com/svaksha/Julia.jl into this single .rmd

 # Libraries